 - others.

-Editor's Note: It is for further studies whether the "delayed" establishment option needs to be supported in Rel-12.
+All options are supported for Rel-12.

 4.4.2.3 L3/L4 level NAT traversal support

 In order to reach end-to-end TCP connectivity, remote NAT traversal (NAT-T) support by the MGW might be required.
 The two major L3/L4 NAT-T mechanisms for TCP (from H.248 MGW perspective) are: